-This system, which was formalized by the so-called "Achnacarry Agreement" in 1928 (under which an international cartel of major oil companies, known as the "Seven Sisters", was formed), determined the pricing structure in international oil operations - "single-base" (1928-1947) and "double-base" (1947-1969/70) pricing systems (see Table 1).
+This system, which was formalized by the so-called "Achnacarry Agreement" in 1928 (under which an international cartel of major oil companies, known as the "Seven Sisters". was formed), determined the pricing structure in international oil operations - "single-base" (1928-1947) and "double-base" (1947-1969/70) pricing systems (see Table 1).
 Before the early 1970s, non-market transactions of major VOICs within the framework of their concession agreements with the governments of host countries (usually - developing economies) accounted for approximately 70% of oil traded internationally.
 Prices at that time were underpriced, they have a fixed nominal value and remained unchanged for a long period of time in the middle of the 20th century.
-Nevertheless, this allowed the VIOC's cartel members to derive growing excessive profit, because up to the turn of 1960s-1970s a long-term decreasing trend of marginal and average exploration and production has been first substantiated by J.-M.Chevalier and was costs has existed (this trend subsequently confirmed by our own calculations later on).
+Nevertheless, this allowed the VIOC's cartel members to derive growing excessive profit, because up to the turn of 1960s-1970s a long-term decreasing trend of marginal and average exploration and production costs has existed (this has been first substantiated by J.-M.Chevalier4 and was subsequently trend confirmed by our own calculations later on5).
 So the difference between the stable international oil price (supported artificially by Seven Sisters) and declining E&P costs (due to discoveries and development of huge oilfields, mostly in the Middle East) resulted in increasing extra profits of the majors.